Rehab-Robotics-Lab/FloAssessmentPipeline/convert_to_hdf5/README.md

 # Convet To HDF5

-This pakcage converts bag files from the Lil'Flo platform to HDF5 files.
+This package converts bag files from the Lil'Flo platform to HDF5 files.

 ## Running